 Marie-Thérèse is also born in Aveyron, Southwest France, although 20 years later than Emma Calvé.
 I have borrowed certain other elements from Emma’s life: the Bishop’s praise of her singing; the move to Paris and the constant lack of money; the many setbacks to her ambitions.
 But Marie-Thérèse is very much her own person: she’s not a clone of Emma Calvé.

 Overture is available in paperback and ebook formats.
-The sequel, Intermezzo, is forthcoming in 2021 and Book 3, Finale, shortly afterwards.
+The sequel, Intermezzo, is forthcoming in 2022 and Book 3, Finale, in 2023.
 A prequel to the series, Augustine, about Marie-Thérèse’s parents, set in rural France in the 1880s, is also available.

 You might also like: